mongodb/mongo/src/mongo/db/repl/README.md

 7. The receiving node's sync source
 8. The receiving node's `ReplicaSetConfig` version and term
 9. Whether the receiving node is primary
+10. Whether the receiving node is electable

 When the sending node receives the response to the heartbeat, it first processes its `ReplSetMetadata` like before.

 The sending node postpones its election timeout if it sees a primary.

-The `TopologyCoordinator` updates its `HeartbeatData`.
+The `TopologyCoordinator` updates its `MemberData`.
 It marks if the receiving node is up or down.

 The sending node's `TopologyCoordinator` then looks at the response and decides the next action to
 take: no action, priority takeover, or reconfig,

-The `ReplicationCoordinator` then updates the `SlaveInfo` for the receiving node with its most recently acquired OpTimes.
+The `TopologyCoordinator` then updates the `MemberData` for the receiving node with its most recently acquired OpTimes.

 The next heartbeat is scheduled and then the next action set by the `TopologyCoordinator` is